marph91/jimmy/readme.md

 | [TiddlyWiki](https://tiddlywiki.com/) | tiddlywiki | [JSON only](https://tiddlywiki.com/static/How%2520to%2520export%2520tiddlers.html) [1] |
 | [Todo.txt](http://todotxt.org/) | todo_txt | |
 | [Todoist](https://todoist.com/) | todoist | [link](https://todoist.com/de/help/articles/introduction-to-backups-ywaJeQbN) [2] |

-[1] Note content is imported in TiddlyWiki's [WikiText format](https://tiddlywiki.com/#WikiText) and not converted to markdown.
-[2] Finished todo's are not exported at all.
-Subtasks are converted to regular notes.
-I. e. they lose their indentation.
-Markdown is not rendered in note titles.

-There are many more apps supported implicitly if they export text files to a folder.
-Just specify the folder and try the import (see [usage](#usage)).

 What is migrated?